LBHackney-IT/Data-Platform/README.md

 1. Create a env.tfvars file for local deployment, i.e run `cp config/terraform/env.tfvars.example config/terraform/env.tfvars` from the project root directory.
 2. Update the following required variables in the newly created file:

-  - `environment` - Environment you're working in (ususally one of dev, stg, prod or mgmt)
+- `environment` - Environment you're working in (this is normally dev)
-  - `aws_api_account` - API AWS Account to deploy RDS Export Lambda to (for instance ProductionAPIs account)
+- `aws_api_account` - API AWS Account to deploy RDS Export Lambda to (for developement purpouses this is normally dev-scratch)
-  - `aws_deploy_account` Primary AWS Account to deploy to (for instance DataPlatform AWS Account)
+- `aws_deploy_account` Primary AWS Account to deploy to (for developement purpouses this is normally dataplatform-development)
-  - `aws_deploy_iam_role_name` - (can be left blank if assume_roles is set)
+- `aws_deploy_iam_role_name` - This is the role that will be used to deploy the infrastructure (for development purpouses this is normally LBH_Automation_Deployment_Role)
 - `google_project_id` - The Google Project to create service accounts in (for DevScratch `dataplatform-dev0`)
-  - `assume_roles` - leave as an empty list if you want to deploy using SSO credentials locally (dev), or add `[true]` (keeping the value in a list) to deploy using Github Actions (Staging and Production)

-3. For local deployment AWS needs a profile (assumed to be called `hackney-dev-scratch`) in and some profile configuration (which can be set in `~/.aws/config`).
+3. For local deployment AWS needs a AWS CLI profile (assumed to be called `hackney-dev-scratch`) in the profile configuration file (which can be set in `~/.aws/config`).
 Read [documentation on Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) for more guidance setting up AWS credentials and named profiles.

+To set up this profile, you can use the AWS CLI using the following command:

 ```
 $ aws configure sso
 ```

 Your terminal should look like this:

 ```
 SSO start URL [None]: https://hackney.awsapps.com/start
 SSO Region [None]: eu-west-1